-On Saturday, October 14, Eugene will be one of the only places on earth to view an annular solar eclipse on its path across North, Central and South America.
-If skies are clear locally, a partial eclipse will become visible at 8:06 a.m., the greatest effect will appear from 9:16-9:20 a.m., and the view will return to normal at 10:39 a.m.
+On Saturday, October 14, Eugene will be one of the only places on Earth to view the full effect of an annular solar eclipse on its path across North, Central and South America.
+If skies are clear locally, the partial eclipse will become visible at 8:06 a.m., the greatest effect will appear from 9:16-9:20 a.m., and the view will return to normal at 10:39 a.m.

 Leading up to the date, join Eugene Public Library for fun and educational free events.